hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-oneview-and-servicenow-integration-with-stackstorm.md

         return ()
 ```

 That's it!
-Once both integration packs are installed on a Stackstorm server and authorized, the rules will 'fire' every five minutes and the workflows will do the heavy lifting so you don't have to.
+Once both integration packs are installed on a StackStorm server and authorized, the rules will 'fire' every five minutes and the workflows will do the heavy lifting so you don't have to.

 Finally, a diagram that shows all the moving parts of workflow "A".
 The rule that runs on the interval timer calls an action that, in turn, calls a workflow that calls a couple other actions.
 Notice that actions can be Python scripts or YAML files.
 It just depends on their function.

 ![](https://techworldwookie.com/blogpost/full-workflow.png "Workflow ")

-To make this a truly automated process the ServiceNow account needs to exist and the tables need to be created in advance.
+To make this a truly automated process, the ServiceNow account needs to exist and the tables need to be created in advance.

-**Let's breakdown the steps to get this going.**
+**Let's break down the steps to get this going.**

 1. Create the tables in ServiceNow, you will need your instance ID from ServiceNow to authorize the StackStorm server.
 2. Install the HPE OneView StackStorm integration pack and authorize it.